russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Querying Multiple Tables.md

 What if, in our app, we wanted to simply list all of the cities that have been defined in alphabetical order, along with the country they are part of?

-As a raw SQL query, like we learned to write earlier this year, that would look like this:
+As a raw SQL query that would look like this:

 ```sql
 SELECT